-- Encouraged to be emotionally invested in their learning, persevering in the face of difficulties, noticing subtle differences patterns, managing their and distractions, and becoming absorbed in their learning - Empowered to be fully involved in their learning, growing in interdependence, collaborating effectively, listenina empathetically to others and imitating their learning habits work patterns that we may currently find difficult to imagine and it is, therefore, imperative that we prepare pupils for the 21st century and beyond.
+Pupils today will be entering the world of work in the 2020s and 2030s.
+Many of our young people are highly likely to take up jobs that do not yet exist; they will follow careers and work patterns that we may currently find difficult to imagine and it is, therefore, imperative that we prepare pupils for the 21st century and beyond.
 To that end, we empower our pupils to gain an excellent academic profile, which becomes their passport to accessing the life-defining opportunities they so richly deserve.
 At the same time, we recognise the need for pupils to develop a wide range of wellhoned learning habits, encouraging them to respond with confidence and creative thinking to whatever unusual or unforeseeable challenges they may face in the future.